Campus construction update: Week of July 16

 In fact, as Wichroski explained, completing a project like this is not like throwing a switch.
 Instead, it’s incremental.
 “It’s kind of a gray area, a transitional period.
 We call it ‘substantial completion,’ ” Wichroski said.

 Though Bates will receive the keys to the building and students will move in around the middle of August, work will continue thereafter.
 And the repair of minor problems covered by warranty could go on for months.
 Likewise, the formal commissioning process that ensures the proper functioning of technical systems won’t end with occupancy.

 Hot water for washing, for instance, comes from a “dual fuel” system that can’t be tested all at once.
 In warm weather, the boilers are gas-fired and that can be checked when all the parts are in place.
 But in the cold months, steam from the campuswide system will heat the boilers, so that can’t be tested until sometime this fall.

 As for recent progress, there’s been plenty.
-Wichroski reported that the College, the contractor and architects Shepley Bulfinch Richardson and Abbott made their “punch list” — that is, “items the contractor needs to complete before we take it over,” she explained — for the interior of the eastern wing.
+Inside the three-section building, Wichroski reported, the College and the contractor made their “punch list” — that is, “items they need to complete before we take it over,” she explained — for the interior of the eastern wing.